Armitahoo/solaregypt/README.md

 ## Gathered information about externalities
 from [here](https://aps.aucegypt.edu/en/articles/767/the-social-impact-of-air-pollution-in-egypt-the-contradictions-of-environmental-policy-in-egypt) and [here](https://www.greenpeace.org/static/planet4-southeastasia-stateless/2020/02/21b480fa-toxic-air-report-110220.pdf) and took the information into account for total cost calculation

-* Disclaimer: For simplicity, I did not take the current 35% inflation rate into account
+* Disclaimer: For simplicity, I did not take the current 35% inflation rate into account so the externalities might be even higher than calculated.
 ## [Made the heatmap](https://github.com/Armitahoo/solaregypt/blob/main/Heatmap.qgz )
 I collected data about solar power potential from Global Solar Atlas and made the illustrated heatmap below.